-While I do hope that the Coronavirus becomes a wakeup call for those living by the seat of their pants, it can also be a teaching moment for preppers as to potential holes in their preparedness plans.
+While I do hope that the Coronavirus becomes a wake-up call for those living by the seat of their pants, it can also be a teaching moment for preppers regarding potential holes in their preparedness plans.

-The Coronavirus Disease 2019 (COVID-19) is a serious matter and right now, in the middle of March 2020, we are just in the beginning stages of the crises.
+The Coronavirus Disease 2019 (COVID-19) is a serious matter, and right now, in the middle of March 2020, we are just in the beginning stages of the crisis.

-Overall, I feel good about items and the quantities we’ve stocked up on over the years.
-I feel good about our water preps as well but there are always lessons to be learned and I’ve found several so far.
+Overall, I feel good about the items and the quantities we’ve stocked up on over the years.
+I feel good about our water preps as well, but there are always lessons to be learned, and I’ve found several so far.

 We have hundreds of gallons of water for a major emergency.

-I have a couple 55-gallon drums of rainwater in the garage earmarked for bathing and flushing toilets.
-We also have a couple of drums outside that I use for the garden but those are empty right now so the water wouldn’t freeze in our Michigan winter and crack the plastic drums.
-This water can be consumed using filters I have if the situation became that bad.
+I have a couple of 55-gallon rainwater drums in the garage earmarked for bathing and flushing toilets.
+We also have a couple of drums outside that I use for the garden, but those are empty right now so the water wouldn’t freeze in our Michigan winter and crack the plastic drums.
+This water can be consumed using my filters if the situation worsens.

 That seems adequate, right?
 The Coronavirus has taught me that not every severe emergency will happen overnight with us bunkered in at home or bugging out within a few days of an emergency.